-(\) At 31 December 2023, time deposits with the Central Bank of Lebanon amounting to LL 5,370,819 million and maturing in 2028 and 2029 were blocked against term borrowings granted by the Central bank of Lebanon with the same value and maturing in 2028 and 2029 (2022: the same) (note 25).
-During 2019, the Bank and the Central Bank of Lebanon signed a netting agreement for specified financial assets and liabilities that qualifies for netting under the requirements of IAS 32.
-Accordingly, as at 31 December 2023, time deposits with the Central Bank of Lebanon amounting to LL 5,370,819 million (2022: the same) and term borrowings from the Central Bank of Lebanon (note 25) are reported on a net basis on the statement of financial position.
+(\) During 2019, the Bank and the Central Bank of Lebanon signed a netting agreement for specified financial assets and liabilities that qualifies for netting under the requirements of IAS 32.
+Accordingly, as at 31 December 2024, time deposits with the Central Bank of Lebanon amounting to LL 5,370,819 million and term borrowings from the Central Bank of Lebanon are reported on a net basis on the statement of financial position (note 25).